iterative/dvc.org/content/docs/command-reference/exp/remove.md

 Nothing is listed after the last `dvc exp list` because they're all gone.

-The same applies to queued experiments but they won't have a name to give to `dvc exp remove` yet unless you specify one.
-Alternatively, you can use their ID instead (shown when queued and by `dvc exp show`).
-Let's queue a few experiments in different ways and then delete some of them:
+The same applies to queued experiments but these won't have a name to give to `dvc exp remove` yet (unless you specified one).
+Alternatively, you can use their ID (shown when queued, and by `dvc exp show`).
+Let's queue a few experiments and then delete some of them:

 ```dvc
 $ dvc exp run --queue -S train.min_split=64